mbloms/academy-git-101-backwards/excercises/00-basics.md

 ## Make initial commit

-Now let's make some changes track them with Git.
+Now let's make some changes and track them with Git.

-In the following examples we will use the echo command to write pieces of text into files, but you can use a text editor as well.
-If you do, just ignore the lines with echo command and make the corresponding change with your editor (don't forget to save the file!).
+In the following examples we will use the `echo` command to write pieces of text into files, but you can use a text editor as well.
+If you do, just ignore the lines with `echo` command and make the corresponding change with your editor (don't forget to save the file!).

 First create a file with just one line that says "foo":